WEC-Sim/WEC-Sim/docs/user/getting_started.rst

 Simscape Multibody          Version 7.1  (R2020a)
 ==========================  =============================

-WEC-Sim tests are run on MATLAB R2020a and newer, and WEC-Sim's Simulink Library is saved in MATLAB R2020a.
+Any version of MATLAB newer than R2020a should be compatible with WEC-Sim.
-Any version of MATLAB newer than 2020a should be compatible with WEC-Sim.
+WEC-Sim's Simulink Library is saved in MATLAB R2020a, and WEC-Sim tests are run on MATLAB R2020a and newer.
 The stability of each MATLAB release is available via GitHub Actions, refer to :ref:`dev-overview-tests` for more information.
 Certain advanced features rely on external functions, such as :ref:`mooring-moordyn`, and additional MATLAB Toolboxes, such as :ref:`user-advanced-features-pct`.